What is Endometriosis?

 Unfortunately endometriosis often goes unrecognized by doctors or is misdiagnosed or incorrectly treated.

-The endometrium is the lining of the uterus that builds up each month, breaks down, and sheds during the menstrual period.
-Endometriosis occurs when tissue similar to endometrial tissue exists outside of the uterus.
-Endometrial tissue growing outside the uterus develops into growth which responds to the menstrual cycle.
+The endometrium is the lining of the uterus that builds each month and sheds during the menstrual period.
+Endometriosis occurs when tissue, similar to endometrial tissue, exists outside of the uterus.
+Endometrial tissue, growing outside the uterus, develops into growths which respond to the menstrual cycle.
 Like the lining of the uterus, endometrial growths are affected by the hormonal changes that bring about menstruation.
+There is no known cause for Endometriosis; however researchers are studying possible connections:

-- Problems with menstrual period flow; Retrograde menstrual flow is the most likely cause of endometriosis.
-Some of the tissue shed during the period flows through the fallopian tube into other areas of the body, such as the pelvis.
+• Menstrual flow issues: Retrograde menstrual flow is the most common cause of Endometriosis.
+Some of the tissue shed during a period flows through the fallopian tube into other areas of the body, such as the pelvis.

-- Immune system problems; A faulty immune system may fail to find and destroy endometrial tissue growing outside of the uterus.
-Immune system disorders and certain cancers are more common in women with endometriosis.
+- Immune system problems: A faulty immune system may fail to find and destroy endometrial tissue growth outside of the uterus.
+Immune system disorders and certain cancers are more common in women with Endometriosis.

-- Hormones; The hormone estrogen appears to promote endometriosis.
-Research is looking at whether endometriosis is a problem with the body’s hormone system.
+- Hormones: The hormone estrogen appears to promote Endometriosis.
+Research is examining whether Endometriosis is related to a problem with the body’s hormonal system.

-- Surgery; During a surgery to the abdominal area, such as a Cesarean (C-section) or hysterectomy, endometrial tissue could be picked up and moved by mistake.
-For instance, endometrial tissue has been found in abdominal scars.
+- Surgery: During surgery to the abdominal area, such as a Cesarean (C- section) or hysterectomy, endometrial tissue can be mistakenly collected and transferred to other areas.
+Endometrial tissue has been found in abdominal scarring.

 Endometriosis is one of the reasons that cause infertility in women.
 But to be diagnosed with endometriosis does not always mean that you can not be pregnant.The task is that there are 4 stages of endometriosis, and having a certain stage of endometriosis affects whether a woman can get pregnant or not.